department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 We may also offer you extended coverage if your child:
 - Is a full-time student between 18 and 22 years old, **or**
-- Becomes permanently and totally disabled—before turning 18—and can’t support themselves
+- Becomes permanently and totally disabled before turning 18 years old, and can’t support themselves

 <br>